rahildoshi97/materforge/paper/paper.md

 # Usage

 A material is defined in a YAML file and loaded with a single function call.
-The following examples demonstrate a pure metal and an alloy configuration, followed by the Python code to load and use the material.
+The following example demonstrate an alloy configuration, followed by the Python code to load and use the material.

-## YAML Configuration Examples
+## YAML Configuration Example: Alloy (`steel.yaml`)

-### Alloy (`steel.yaml`)
 ```yaml
 name: Steel
 material_type: alloy